MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

             1. **Feature** (OPTIONAL).
 The name of the feature.
 For example: "gender".
             2. **Group** (OPTIONAL).
 The value of the feature.
 If **Feature** is set, this field must be set as wel.
             For example: "male".

+    4. **Measurements**.
+There can be multiple measurements.
+For each measurement the follwing fields are present.
+        1. TODO.

 ### 3. Assessments